babo/bigquery-prezi/prezi.md

 - joined and shared datasets
 - web console, connectors to R, Pandas, Hadoop, ODBC
 - streaming injection, data is available immediately
-- using a slice of a giant cluster of machines with guaranties rather than having a medium sized cluster
+- get a slice of a giant cluster of machines with guaranties rather than having a medium sized cluster

-### a competitive advantage
+### use it, it's a competitive advantage
 ---
 # Price
 - price model